wolfware-labs/moonlit/docs/plugins/nodejs.md

 # NodeJs Plugin

-The NodeJs plugin provides comprehensive integration with Node.js and NPM.
-It allows you to run any scripts defined in package.json, build Node.js projects without packing them, pack and publish NPM packages to registries, manage package versions, and execute any Node.js-related operations.
+The NodeJs plugin provides integration with Node.js and NPM.
+It allows you to build Node.js projects, pack NPM packages, and push them to registries.
+Future versions will include more comprehensive features like running scripts defined in package.json and installing dependencies.

 ## Installation